 In a private school, a member of the board of governors must promptly tell the parents when bullying or violence is reported and explain what action will be taken.

 The school’s plan against bullying and violence must also include the action to be taken against students who are bullies or are violent.
 The action depends on how serious the behaviour is.
 It can include detention, a letter of apology, suspension and even being expelled from the school.

 Important!
 Serious acts of bullying or violence can be crimes.
 In these cases, the police will get involved.

-- If you go to a public school: Make your complaint to the school board.
-If you’re not satisfied with what the school board does, contact the school board’s Student Obmudsman.
+- Public schools: Make a complaint to the school board.
+If you’re not satisfied with what the school board does, contact the school board’s Student Ombudsman.

-- If you go to a private school: Make your complaint to your school’s board of governors.
+- Private schools: Make a complaint to the school’s board of governors.
 If you’re not satisfied with the action taken by the board of governors, you can file a complaint with the private education section of the ministry of education, called the Direction de l’enseignement privé (Web page in French only).